 2001: Gill Foundation AwardThe Gill Foundation awards $100,000 to NLGJA, the largest made to NLGJA since its first award in 1995.

 2001: Rapid Response Task ForceNLGJA members and staff work daily with our colleagues in the news industry to fulfill the organization's mission of fair and accurate coverage.
-Sometimes, though, a more targeted response is required to promote greater understanding about how to fairly and accurately cover the LGBT community.
+Sometimes, though, a more targeted response is required to promote greater understanding about how to fairly and accurately cover the LGBTQ community.
 NLGJA's answer to this is the Rapid Response Task Force.
-This panel of working journalists from mainstream and LGBT media answers complaints about reporting seen as unfair and/or inaccurate by readers, ...
+This panel of working journalists from mainstream and LGBTQ media answers complaints about reporting seen as unfair and/or inaccurate by readers, ...

 2001: NewsWatch Celebrates NLGJA’s 10th AnniversaryNewsWatch (founded in 1997 as a joint project of the San Francisco State University, the Native American Journalists Association, National Association of Black Journalists, Asian American Journalists Association, National Association of Hispanic Journalists and NLGJA) publishes an issue celebrating NLGJA’s 10th Anniversary.